 Hiding/omitting common/useful navigation elements E.g. "Where is [Search | Login | Support | Contact | some other basic thing]?"

-Too clever navigation—i.e. using clever words for common navigation elements.
+Too-clever navigation.
+I.e. using unconventional words for common navigation elements.

-Confusing icons i.e. icons don't clearly convey what they represent.
+Confusing icons.
+I.e. icons that don't clearly convey what they represent.

 Graphics for text.

-Absent calls to action—what is the "Okay, now what ..." for your users?
-Every web page has a default call to action—it’s that X to close the browser tab.
+Absent calls to action.
+What is the "Okay, now what ..." for your users?

 3. Aggressive tactics

-There are some things that websites and applications still do that have a high likelihood of triggering your users into a fit of frustration.
+There are some things that websites and applications still do that are likely to trigger frustration.
 While some tactics only become "aggressive" in a specific context, most should almost always be avoided.
 Here are some of the most common aggressive tactics that are likely to make users angry: